Blendify/blender-manual/blender_docs/manual/editors/3dview/object/transform/transform_control/transform_orientations.rst

 .. figure:: /images/editors_3dview_object_transform-control_transform-orientations_menu.png

-   Transform Orientations Menu.
+   Transform Orientations selector.

-The Orientations options can be set on the 3D View's header, with :kbd:`Alt-Spacebar`, or through the *Orientation* menu in a 3D View header.
+The Orientations options can be set through the *Orientation* selector in a 3D View header, with :kbd:`Alt-Spacebar`, or in the Transform Orientations panel in the Properties region.

+Transform Orientations
-In addition to the four built-in options, you can define your own custom orientation (see `Custom Orientations`_ below).
+   In addition to the four preset options, you can define your own custom orientation (see `Custom Orientations`_ below).

 Orientations